cloudbees/jenkins-scripts/credentials-migration/README.md

 The encoded message will be used later on to update the credentials in the new Jenkins Master.

-3. Download the `import-credentials-folder-level.groovy` on [GitHub](https://github.com/cloudbees/jenkins-scripts/tree/master/credentials-migration/update-credentials-folder-level.groovy).
+3. Download the `update-credentials-folder-level.groovy` on [GitHub](https://github.com/cloudbees/jenkins-scripts/tree/master/credentials-migration/update-credentials-folder-level.groovy).

 Paste the encoded message output from the `export-credentials-folder-level.groovy` script as the value in the encoded variable in the `update-credentials-folder-level.groovy` script and execute it in the Script Console on the destination Jenkins.
-All the System credentials from the source Jenkins will now be updated to the system store of the destination Jenkins.
+All the folder credentials from the source Jenkins will now be updated to each folder store of the destination Jenkins.